fastjengine/FastJ/.github/CONTRIBUTING.md

 ### Contributing Code
 For contributing code, please follow along with the guidelines outlined [here][Contributing-Code].

+### Contributing Examples
+For contributing code examples, please follow along with the guidelines outlined [here][Contributing-Examples].

 ### Contributing Documentation
 For contributing api/website documentation, please follow along with the guidelines outlined [here][Contributing-Documentation].